Yanka Dyagileva: Biography

-9 May 1991 is accepted as her official date of death.
+— Those who need it will figure out who I am and why.9 May 1991 is accepted as her official date of death.
 That evening she left her family's countryside home outside Novosibirsk and did not return.
 Her body was found by a fisherman on 17 May in the Inya River.
 She was presumed to have drowned near Novorodnikovo Train Station and been carried 40 kilometers by the current.
 On 19 May, she was buried in Novosibirsk's Zayeltsovskoye Cemetery.
-The exact time, place, and conditions surrounding Dyagileva's death remain unknown.
+More than a thousand people attended the funeral.